The 10 Most Forgiving Irons

 • Doesn’t spin the ball as much as some other irons

-The buzzword on many of the new clubs, of course, is artificial intelligence, which is one of the factors behind the Callaway AI Smoke irons.
+Artificial intelligence is the buzzword on many of the new clubs, and AI is behind Callaway's AI Smoke irons.
 This kind of sophisticated design capability has resulted in perhaps Callaway’s most forgiving irons ever.
 You can hit it all over the face and get pretty good results with lots of ball speed and a tight shot dispersion.

-Adding to the distance equation is the hollow-body design as well as strong lofts (which aren’t exactly uncommon in this category), yet the ball still launches with plenty of height if you’re a player with moderate to high clubhead speed.
+The hollow-body design and stronger lofts help add distance, yet the ball launches with plenty of height if you’re a player with moderate to high clubhead speed.

 These irons, with their chrome finish and smoke banner, have a really good, clean look, too.
 Plus, there’s not a lot of offset, so you can definitely work the ball with these irons.